Nutrition for Anxiety

 Nutrition Q&A

+What drinks calm anxiety?
 Drinks containing ginger, maca, green tea and matcha have a calming effect on anxiety.

-Fruit such as blueberries, bananas, peaches, plums and nectarines are good to calm anxiety.
+What fruits are good for anxiety?
+Fruits such as blueberries, bananas, peaches, plums, and nectarines are good for calming anxiety.

-Yes, yoghurt can help reduce stress because it contains healthful bacteria, Lactobaccilus and Bifidobacteria.
-There is emerging evidence these bacteria and fermented products have positive effects on brain health.
+Does yoghurt help to reduce stress and anxiety?
+Yes, yoghurt can help reduce stress because it contains healthful bacteria, Lactobacillus and Bifidobacteria.
+There is emerging evidence that these bacteria and fermented products have positive effects on brain health.

 Conditions That Nutrition Can Also Help